 The Vendor Record is where the Vendor specific information for each Vendor resides in the system.
 Once you have opened a Vendor Record, the General Tab of the record will be displayed.
-In addition to the information found on the General tab, Vendor Additional Info, Vendor related Open Transactions, Vendor related All Transactions, Vendor related Contacts, and Vendor Locations are available to users.
-To add a new Vendor, hover over the Vendor tab in the top ribbon, and click New Vendor.
+In addition to the information found on the General tab, Vendor Additional Info, Vendor related Open Transactions, Vendor related All Transactions, Vendor related Contacts, and Vendor Locations are available to Users.

 The General tab is where the Vendor information and other Vendor settings can be managed.

 1) Name - The Vendor Name is the only required field on a Vendor Record.
 Enter the Vendor Name as it will be displayed in Restaurant365

 2) Number - Vendor Number is an open text field that can be populated with the Vendor Number, or any other value that could be used for sorting purposes

 3) Primary Contact - Select, or Create a Primary Contact for this Vendor on this drop-down.
 Click here for more information on Creating Contacts